jnoble157/ai-report/README.md

 # AI Report

-AI Report is a web application that transforms GPT conversations into structured, professional reports.
-Simply paste a shared conversation URL, choose a report template, and get a well-formatted report in seconds.
+AI Report is a web application that transforms content into structured, professional reports.
+Whether you have a GPT conversation, scratch notes, or text files, you can quickly generate well-formatted reports with different templates.

 ## Features

+### Multiple Input Methods
-- **Conversation Parsing**: Extract content from shared GPT conversation links
+- **LLM Conversations**: Extract content from shared GPT conversation links
+- **Scratch Notes**: Convert your quick notes into structured reports
+- **File Upload**: Process content from .md, .txt, or .json files (up to 1MB)

+### Report Generation
-- **Multiple Report Templates**: Choose from executive summaries, detailed breakdowns, or actionable insights
+- **Smart Templates**: Choose from multiple professional templates:
+  - Executive Summary
+  - Detailed Analysis
+  - Meeting Notes
+  - Project Documentation
+  - Research Summary
+  - Product Specification
-- **Export Options**: Download as PDF, markdown, or copy as text
+- **Format Options**: Download as PDF, markdown, or copy as text
+- **Preview Support**: See template structure before generating

+### Modern Interface
 - **Clean UI**: Modern, responsive interface built with Next.js and Tailwind CSS
-- **Dark Mode Support**: Toggle between light and dark themes
+- **Dark Mode**: Toggle between light and dark themes
+- **Drag & Drop**: Easy file uploading with drag and drop support

 ## Important Usage Notes

-### Sharing ChatGPT Conversations
+### Using LLM Conversations

 For the app to access your ChatGPT conversations, they must be properly shared: